Aide Iskandar: Coaching career

 In April 2008, it was announced that Aide would become the Technical Director of a proposed A.C.
-Milan Junior School which would begin operations in Singapore late 2008.
-Aide is a fan of the Italian Serie A club.
+Milan Junior School which would begin operations in Singapore late 2008 where Aide is a fan of the Italian Serie A club, AC Milan.

+Sengkang Punggol

-Aide joined Sengkang Punggol for the 2009 S.League season as a player cum assistant coach, in a similar position as Mirko Grabovac the previous season.
-Coach Jorg Steinebrunner was sacked by the club and Aide was appointed caretaker coach.
+Aide joined Sengkang Punggol for the 2009 S.League season as a player–assistant coach, in a similar position as Mirko Grabovac the previous season where head coach Jörg Steinebrunner was sacked by the club and Aide was appointed as caretaker coach.